- Web Server

 - Control Panels

 - Site Map/RSS Feeds

-This tutorial shows how to prepare a Debian Squeeze (Debian 6.0) server for the installation of ISPConfig 3, and how to install ISPConfig 3.
-ISPConfig 3 is a webhosting control panel that allows you to configure the following services through a web browser: nginx or Apache web server, Postfix mail server, MySQL, BIND nameserver, PureFTPd, SpamAssassin, ClamAV, and many more.
-The idea is to use the fast and memory efficient nginx web server and Dovecot which is also said to be more memory efficient.
-You will need to use the Dotdeb repository for nginx.
+This tutorial shows how to prepare an Ubuntu 12.10 (Quantal Quetzal) server (with Apache2, BIND, Dovecot) for the installation of ISPConfig 3, and how to install ISPConfig 3.
+ISPConfig 3 is a webhosting control panel that allows you to configure the following services through a web browser: Apache or nginx web server, Postfix mail server, Courier or Dovecot IMAP/POP3 server, MySQL, BIND or MyDNS nameserver, PureFTPd, SpamAssassin, ClamAV, and many more.
+This setup covers Apache (instead of nginx), BIND (instead of MyDNS), and Dovecot (instead of Courier).

 Setting Up An NFS Server And Client On OpenSUSE 12.2